×

 All about Basaltic Trachyandesite and Laterite Properties

 Know all about Basaltic Trachyandesite and Laterite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basaltic Trachyandesite belongs to Igneous Rocks while Laterite belongs to Sedimentary Rocks.Texture of Basaltic Trachyandesite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Laterite is Earthy, Massive, Porphyritic.
 Basaltic Trachyandesite appears Dull and Soft and Laterite appears Rough and Banded.
-The luster of Basaltic Trachyandesite is not available while that of Laterite is dull.
+The luster of Basaltic Trachyandesite is while that of Laterite is dull.
 Basaltic Trachyandesite is available in black, brown, light to dark grey colors whereas Laterite is available in brown, buff, red colors.
 The commercial uses of Basaltic Trachyandesite are an oil and gas reservoir, commemorative tablets, creating artwork and that of Laterite are an oil and gas reservoir, source of bauxite, used in aquariums.